JeffersonLab/DACERI-local/README.md

 # DACERI-local

+This repository has been merged into the official DACERI repository and is now considered obsolete.
+Here is the link to the official DACERI project repository: https://github.com/JeffersonLab/daceri

 Use the Logitech F310 Game Controller connected to the local RaspPi 4B and control the JLab DACERI robot with the [REV Control Hub](https://www.revrobotics.com/rev-31-1595/).

 ## External Modules